Why becoming a virtual assistant could be a good career move

 Check out hiring VA companies and job boards

-Some specialist VAs use their personal networks to get clients who already know the value they bring to their companies.
+Some specialist VAs use their networks to get clients who know the value they bring to their companies.
 Their client portfolio will usually include at least one of these:

 • Small to Medium Businesses (SMEs)